ScarletPachydermDev/SelfSteam/README.md

 + Install emulators from flathub and appimages from developers source
 + Auto update flatpak
 + Convert .nsz Switch roms to .nsp automatically so Ryujinx/Eden can load them
 + Optional [Preflight](https://github.com/ScarletPachydermDev/Preflight) integration for Ryubing (Flathub and AppImage builds alike): a pre-launch controller check for local multiplayer Switch games, installed and kept up to date automatically.
-The update check itself runs once whenever SelfSteam's own version changes (not on a schedule), so Preflight catches up to whatever's newest the next time SelfSteam updates -- or immediately, by saving any Ryubing shortcut with the toggle on
+Preflight catches up to whatever's newest the next time SelfSteam updates

 ## To be done
 - [ ] App icon
 - [x] Test all emulators from Emulators tab, ~~around 80%~~ 100% of them only have been tested.
 - [x] Add other game launchers + utilities
 - [ ] More testing and polishing
-- [x] Marry [preflight](https://github.com/ScarletPachydermDev/Preflight) to this project to avoid controller layout issues in emulators -- opt-in toggle on Ryubing shortcuts, see Features above
+- [ ] Marry [preflight](https://github.com/ScarletPachydermDev/Preflight) to this project to avoid controller layout issues in emulators.
+At the moment adding games from emulators tab require separate configuration for controllers.
+The goal of preflight is to avoid this.

 ## How to install
 Run on your terminal